14 Awesome 19th Century Street Gang Names

 They worked the East River waterfront from their headquarters—a lovely-sounding bar called Tub of Blood.

-New York’s most powerful 1870s gang used a special call that sounded like “why-oh!”
+One of New York’s most powerful 1870s gangs supposedly used a special call that sounded like “why-oh!”

 9. Yakey Yakes